Beloved downtown Mesa shop owner found slain

 Police released few details about the death of Jesus De La Rosa, 58, owner of Lamb’s Shoe Repair at 28 D. Macdonald.

 Mesa Det.
-Brandi George said detectives are actively investigating and have asked the public’s help in this case.
+Brandi George said detectives have asked the public’s help in this case.

-If any customers visited the shoe repair store on December 6, between 9 a.m. and noon, they’re asked to please call the department’s non-emergency line.
+If any customers visited the shoe repair store on Dec.
+6, between 9 a.m. and noon, they’re asked to call the department’s non-emergency line.

 “We do not have any investigative leads right now,” George said in an email.
 “That is why we are reaching out to the public; however, we do believe this is an isolated incident.”